01 of 11

 In 1974 Tedeschi Vineyards was established on ranch land leased to Emil Tedeschi, a Californian vintner.

 Today the winery sells an assortment of wines made from grapes as well as several other specialty wines made from pineapple, passion fruit and even raspberries.
-My favorite is their top selling Maui Splash, a light and fruity wine made from pineapple and passion fruit.
+Their top-selling Maui Splash is a light and fruity wine made from pineapple and passion fruit.

 Your first stop when you arrive at the winery should be the tasting room, where you can sample the various varieties of wines.
 The tasting room is open seven days a week.
 The guides are well versed in the history of the area and the ranch, and you'll enjoy walking through the grounds where Hawaiian royalty once relaxed along with Captain Makee's other famous guests.

-Afte...r the tour head back to the tasting room to buy a bottle of wine for lunch and maybe a few more to take with you.
-For lunch, all you need to do is walk across the street to the 'Ulupalakua Ranch Store.Continue to 8 of 10 below.
+After the tour head back to the tasting room to buy a bottle of wine for lunch and maybe a few more to take with you.
+For lunch, all you need to do is walk across the street to the 'Ulupalakua Ranch Store.Continue to 9 of 11 below.

 'Ulupalakua Ranch Store